salsergey/QCustomPlot-PyQt/README.md

 - [DerManu](https://gitlab.com/DerManu) is the official author and maintainer of the excellent QCustomPlot library.
 - [dimv36](https://github.com/dimv36) is the original author of the Python bindings for QCustomPlot 1.0.0, upon which this project is based.
-- [cowo78](https://github.com/cowo78) added support for the QCustomPlot 2.0.0 API.
+- [cowo78](https://github.com/cowo78) and [cjgdev](https://github.com/cjgdev) added support for the QCustomPlot 2.0.0 API.

 Thanks a lot for helping out!
-Please [let me know](mailto:mail@nlohmann.me) if I forgot someone.
+Please [let me know](mailto:salsergey@gmail.com) if I forgot someone.

 ## Used third-party tools